jmvrgit/CS-GO-Bash-Scripts/README.md

-# TD Bash Scripts

-These contains the bash scripts that I use on my Linux Mint device for deranking and trading multiple accounts.

-Trading.sh - open multiple instances of Steam Client using different user spaces.
-Useful for trading within accounts.
-Deranker.sh - open multiple instances of Counter-Strike:Global Offensive.
-Currently incomplete/inoperational.
-Will be fixed ASAP.
-Useful for Vertigo Boosting and Deranking
+#Vertigo Boost and Trading Scripts

+These collection of Linux Bash scripts are used to launch multiple instances of Counter-Strike: Global Offensive using different users in Linux.

+#Developer's Machine
+MSI GE70-2OE running Linux Mint 16 MATE

+#trader.sh
+Launch the Steam Clients.

+#deranker.sh
+Launch (up to 5) instances of Counter-Strike: Global Offensive.